Total disconnectedness and percolation for the supports of super-tree random measures: Percolation on -ary Classical Super-Tree Random Measures

-\ARXIV{ {\bf Acknowledgement.} E.P.\ thanks Bal\'asz R\'ath for pointing out the potential use of fractal percolation in the study of the original disconnectness problem for super-Brownian motion.
+where for $d=2$, the lower bound requires \eqref{pccond}.
+Moreover percolation fails at the above upper bound. \end{remark} {\bf Acknowledgement.} E.P.\ thanks Bal\'asz R\'ath for pointing out the potential use of fractal percolation in the study of the original disconnectness problem for super-Brownian motion.
 We thank John Wierman for discussions on site percolation in the plane.
+Thanks also go to two anonymous referees for a careful reading of the manuscript and for suggesting a number of clarifications.
 E.P.'s research was supported by an NSERC Canada Discovery Grant.
-D.S.'s research at UBC was supported by an NSERC Canada Discovery Grant and his work at Université Paris Nanterre has been conducted within the FP2M federation (CNRS FR 2036). }

-\SUBMIT{ \begin{acks}[Acknowledgments] E.P.\ thanks Bal\'asz R\'ath for pointing out the potential use of fractal percolation in the study of the original disconnectness problem for super-Brownian motion.
-We thank John Wierman for discussions on site percolation in the plane.
-E.P.'s research was supported by an NSERC Canada Discovery Grant.
-D.S.'s research at UBC was supported by an NSERC Canada Discovery Grant and his work at Université Paris Nanterre has been conducted within the FP2M federation (CNRS FR 2036). \end{acks} }
+D.S.'s research at UBC was supported by an NSERC Canada Discovery Grant and his work at Université Paris Nanterre has been conducted within the FP2M federation (CNRS FR 2036).

 \cprime{$'$}

 \ARXIV{